MilenTecle/random-destination/README.md

     ![Travel summary](images/readme-images/travel-summary.PNG)

 11. The final step is to choose wether to start over or exit the program.
 If the user chooses to 1.
 Start over, the program will start all over.
 If the user chooses 2.
 Exit, the progam will clear the terminal and print a message.
+The user needs to choose 1 or 2, if not invalid choice will display.

     ![Final step](images/readme-images/final-step.PNG)
     ![Exit](images/readme-images/exit.PNG)

 ### Features left to implement
-  - Export the travel details to a pdf for the user to keep.
+  - Export the travel details to a pdf for the user to save.
-  - Extend the options for accommodation to actual names of hotels and hostels stored in the google spreadsheet.
+  - Extend the options for accommodation to actual names of hotels and hostels with a price stored in the google spreadsheet.
-  - Extend the options for transportation to car rental companies and different types of bus transfer stored in the google spreadsheet.
+  - Extend the options for transportation to car rental companies and different types of bus transfer with a price stored in the google spreadsheet.

 ## Technologies used